zeus-12/uxie/README.md

 - make sure the datatypes used in the db works as expected
 - replace novel editor with a simple markdown editor => something that stores data on state. => should be able to update values
+- check if VerificationToken,session tables are even reqd after switching to jwt auth